transposit/transposit-js-sdk/README.md

 * **Require sign-in:** Ask users to sign in before interacting with your web app.
 * **Manage authentication:** Allow users to grant access to their third-party data.

-To learn more about Transposit as a backend, check out the [Transposit documentation](https://docs.transposit.com).
+To learn more about Transposit as a backend, see the [Transposit documentation](https://docs.transposit.com).

 ## Installation